corbincuppa/ErdosGame/README.md

 The arguments have the same definition as the elements in the JSON file format above.
 See "Usage of user_friendly_solver".
 ```
+This program will make a JSON file in the given format to potentially be parsed to the wanted program.
+`startingFile.json` will always be overwritten or in some cases deleted so make sure to save a copy and rename the file if you wish to keep your configuration.

 ### Usage of visualisationGraphs